What is Vitiligo?

 Scope of treatment

-This website explains the scope of treatment of vitiligo using Homeopathy.
-Some cases of vitiligo are fully curable, some are partly curable. some are controllable, while some are incurable.
+This website explains the scope of treatment of vitiligo using homeopathy.
+Some cases of vitiligo are fully curable, some are partly curable.
+Some are controllable, while some are incurable.
 Your doctor should be able to clearly explain to you the scope of the treatment.
 Please feel free to chat with our doctor for guidance.

 Click here to check the factors which decided the chances of cure.